bloom-lang/bud/docs/cheat.md

 * `left <- right` &nbsp;&nbsp;&nbsp;&nbsp; (*deferred*)

-update:
+update/upsert:

 * `left <+- right` &nbsp;&nbsp;&nbsp;&nbsp; (*deferred*)<br>
-deferred insert of items on rhs, deletion of items with matching keys on lhs.
+deferred insert of items on rhs and deferred deletion of items with matching keys on lhs.
+That is, for each fact produced by the rhs, the upsert operator removes any existing tuples that match on the lhs collection's key columns before inserting the corresponding rhs fact.
+Note that both the removal and insertion operators happen atomically in the next timestep.

 ### Collection Methods ###
 Standard Ruby methods used on a BudCollection `bc`: